folio-org/stripes-connect/api.md

 around.
 Among other things, it would give the option to let our API be more true to intent and transparently expose the data returned by the REST request.

-#### Errors

-Right now we have no real error handling.
-Maybe we can have `props.data.someResource.error` be a special key with an object describing the error.
-We need to surface the HTTP error somehow.

 #### Object counts